- Overview: Turkey

 Turkish Labour Code embraces the principle that all employees should be treated equally.
 Accordingly, employers cannot treat temporary and agency workers or part-time workers differently from the permanent employees unless justifiable grounds exist for the different treatment

-Both employee and employer can terminate an open-ended employment contract, provided that required notice period is given to other party.
-In case fixed-term employment contract is concluded only for a defined period of time (with a specified end date) there will not be a notice of termination/notice pay obligation.
+Employees and employers can terminate an open-ended employment contract, provided that the required notice period is given to another party.
+If a fixed-term employment contract is concluded only for a defined period (with a specified end date), there will not be a notice of termination/notice of payment obligation.

-The employees are entitled to terminate their employment contracts, whether the contract is for a definite or indefinite period, before it’s expiry or without having to observe specified notice periods in case of serious and important reasons.
-The fulfillment of the conditions are not sufficient for the employee to terminate the contract and the employee should also notify to employer regarding such termination.
-Although there is no statutory provision for the form of termination notification, the precedent of Appellate Court decisions on the subject indicate that the notice of termination should be made in writing and served through notary public and the employee should indicate the reasons for his/her termination clearly and in a reasonable manner.
+The employees are entitled to terminate their employment contracts, whether the contract is for a definite or indefinite period, before its expiry or without having to observe specified notice periods in case of serious and important reasons.
+The conditions are not sufficient for the employee to terminate the contract, and the employee should also notify the employer regarding such termination.
+Although there is no statutory provision for the form of termination notification, the precedent of Appellate Court decisions on the subject indicates that the notice of termination should be written and served through a notary public.
+The employee should indicate the reasons for his/her termination clearly and in a reasonable manner.

-Termination of employee contracts by employers could be classified under two main categories.
-The first is termination without just cause and the second is termination with just cause.
-Termination of an employee contract without just cause (or any specific fault on the employee) is naturally at the discretion of the employer.
+Termination of employment contracts by employers could be classified under two main categories.
+The first is termination without just cause and the second is with just cause.
+Terminating an employment contract without cause (or any specific fault on the employee) is naturally at the employer’s discretion.
 The automatic outcome of such termination is compensatory amounts.
 There are different types of payments to be made to the employees at immediate termination: Notification Compensation: This is a compensatory amount paid to the employee at immediate termination if termination notice subject to the designation of the TLC is not provided earlier.
-Therefore if an employer wishes to terminate an employee immediately without any notice period, such employer shall pay to the employee the following amounts of salary to compensate for that period:
+Therefore if an employer wishes to terminate an employee immediately without any notice period, such employer shall pay the employee the following amounts of salary to compensate for that period:

-- 2 weeks of pay for employees worked for less than 6 months
+- Two weeks of pay for employees who worked for less than six months

-- 4 weeks of pay for employees worked for more than 6 months, less than 18 months
+- Four weeks of pay for employees who worked for more than six months, less than 18 months

-- 6 weeks of pay for employees worked for more than 18 months, less than 36 months
+- Six weeks of pay for employees who worked for more than 18 months, less than 36 months

-- 8 weeks of pay for employees worked for more than 36 months.
+- 8 weeks of pay for employees who worked for more than 36 months.

-There is no official or legal definition of a protected employee, employees who fall under the scope of job security provisions can be deemed as protected employees.
-In addition, dismissals based on language, race, religion, sex, political or philosophical views or pregnancy are prohibited, and so employees who are discriminated against in these ways can be considered to be protected employees.
+There is no official or legal definition of a protected employee; employees who fall under the scope of job security provisions can be deemed protected employees.
+In addition, dismissals based on language, race, religion, sex, political or philosophical views, or pregnancy are prohibited.
+So employees who are discriminated against in these ways can be considered protected employees.

-The termination of an employment contract is not valid unless a written notice is served to the employee and legal notice periods are respected.
-However, there are certain cases where employers are entitled to terminate the employment relationship on the basis of a just cause which can be briefly summarized as health reasons, lack of good faith and moral character and the employee’s absence), in which case the employer is not obliged to comply with the legal notice periods and can effect immediate termination.
+The termination of an employment contract is not valid unless written notice is served to the employee and legal notice periods are respected.
+However, there are certain cases where employers are entitled to terminate the employment relationship based on a just cause which can be briefly summarized as health reasons, lack of good faith and moral character, and the employee’s absence), in which case the employer is not obliged to comply with the legal notice periods and can effect immediate termination.
 In the case of termination based on just cause, the employee is not entitled to a notice period payment.
-In the event that there is no just cause, employers are obliged to comply with the notice periods which vary depending on the length of the employment:
+If there is no just cause, employers are obliged to comply with the notice periods, which vary depending on the length of the employment: